Skip to main content

 3. For subsequent requests, pass the account reference:

-• Implicit accounts (require_operator_auth: false): pass the natural key { "brand": { "domain": "acme-corp.com" }, "operator": "pinnacle-media.com" }
+• Buyer-declared accounts (require_operator_auth: false): pass the natural key { "brand": { "domain": "acme-corp.com" }, "operator": "pinnacle-media.com" }

-• Explicit accounts (require_operator_auth: true): pass { "account_id": "acc_acme_001" } (discover via list_accounts)
+• Account-id namespaces (require_operator_auth: true): pass { "account_id": "acc_acme_001" } (discover via list_accounts for upstream-managed namespaces, or receive out-of-band for seller-defined namespaces)

-• Sandbox (explicit): pass { "account_id": "test_acc_001" } (pre-existing test account, discovered via list_accounts)
+• Sandbox (account-id namespace): pass { "account_id": "test_acc_001" } (pre-existing test account, discovered via list_accounts or supplied out-of-band)

 4. When anything changes (billing model, new brand, new operator), call sync_accounts again